-Mr. Chandler Peter USACE Permit Application No. SWF-2019-00349 Attachment - Dredge and Fill Certification Page 3 of 3
+Mr. Shelnutt USACE Permit Application No. SWF-2024-00399 Attachment - Dredge and Fill Certification Page 3 of 3

-- 14. Where the control of weeds, insects, and other undesirable species is deemed necessary by the permittee, control methods which are nontoxic to aquatic life or human health shall be employed when the activity is located in or in close proximity to water, including wetlands. - 15.
+- 12. Upon completion of earthwork operations, all temporary fills shall be removed from the watercourse/wetland, and areas disturbed during construction shall be seeded, riprapped, or given some other type of protection to minimize subsequent soil erosion.
+Any fill material shall be clean and of such composition that it will not adversely affect the biological, chemical, or physical properties of the receiving waters. - 13.
+Disturbance to vegetation will be limited to only what is absolutely necessary.
+After construction, all disturbed areas will be revegetated to approximate the predisturbance native plant assemblage. - 14.
+Where the control of weeds, insects, and other undesirable species is deemed necessary by the permittee, control methods which are nontoxic to aquatic life or human health shall be employed when the activity is located in or in close proximity to water, including wetlands. - 15.
 Concentrations of taste and odor producing substances shall not interfere with the production of potable water by reasonable water treatment methods, impart unpalatable flavor to food fish including shellfish, result in offensive odors arising from the water, or otherwise interfere with reasonable use of the water in the state. - 16.
 Surface water shall be essentially free of floating debris and suspended solids that are conducive to producing adverse responses in aquatic organisms, putrescible sludge deposits, or sediment layers which adversely affect benthic biota or any lawful uses. - 17.
 Surface waters shall be essentially free of settleable solids conducive to changes in flow characteristics of stream channels or the untimely filling of reservoirs, lakes, and bays. - 18.
 The work of the applicant shall be conducted such that surface waters are maintained in an aesthetically attractive condition and foaming or frothing of a persistent nature is avoided.
 Surface waters shall be maintained so that oil, grease, or related residue will not produce a visible film of oil or globules of grease on the surface or coat the banks or bottoms of the watercourse. - 19.
 This certification shall not be deemed as fulfilling the applicant's/permittee's responsibility to obtain additional authorization/approval from other local, state, or federal regulatory agencies having special/specific authority to preserve and/or protect resources within the area where the work will occur.